Investigation of Wavelength-induced Uncertainties in Full-Wave Radar Tomography of High Contrast Domain: An Application to Small Solar System Bodies: Materials and methods

 \subsubsection{Signal specifications}

+The data ${\bf y}$ was obtained as the (noisy) difference between the two simulated full wavefields corresponding to the background and detailed domain described above.
+To avoid an inverse crime, i.e., an overly accurate data fit, these domains were discretised using two different finite element meshes.

 We apply QAM modulated Blackman-Harris window as a signal pulse centred at ({\bf A}) 20 and ({\bf B}) 60 MHz frequencies covering the bandwidths of 10 and 20 MHz, respectively; See Table \ref{tab:signal_frequency} and Figure \ref{fig:wavefront}.
 The centre frequency of 20 MHz has been proposed as a potentially feasible low end for a CubeSat-based penetrating radar exploration in a recent concept study \cite{bambach2018discus}, while 60 MHz will be applied in the JuRa investigation \cite{herique2019juventas, herique2020jura}.
-The general knowledge of asteroid composition and radar signal penetration suggests that the centre frequency should be between 10 and 100 MHz \cite{binzel2005internal,kofman2012} in order to enable full coverage of the wavefield inside the target.
+The general knowledge of asteroid composition and radar signal penetration suggests that the centre frequency should be between 10 and 100 MHz \cite{binzel2005internal,kofman2012} to enable full coverage of the wavefield inside the target.

 We consider the following four monostatic signal configurations ({\bf I})--({\bf IV}) (Figure \ref{fig:p_exact}, Table \ref{tab:signal_configurations}) for obtaining the full-wave data.
-These differ by the averaging and filtering strategy applied to process the data.
-The averaging process utilises the simulated full-wavefield which has been obtained around the tomographic target with spatial and temporal resolution satisfying the Nyquist criterion with respect to the centre frequency.
+These configurations differ by the averaging and filtering strategy applied in processing the data.
+The averaging process utilises the simulated full-wavefield which has been obtained around the tomographic target, with spatial and temporal resolution satisfying the Nyquist criterion with respect to the centre frequency.